hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

         distributed training, which involves parallel reductions or operations like ``jax.numpy.cumsum`` can use rocThrust.

-Supported and unsupported features
+Supported features
 ===============================================================================

-The following table maps GPU-accelerated JAX modules to their supported ROCm and JAX versions.
+The following table maps the public JAX API modules to their supported ROCm and JAX versions.

 .. list-table::